marcin-adamczewski/kmp-mvi/README.md

     data class SongSelected(val song: Song) : SongsAction }

-// Side effects that are emitted from the MviContainer and observed by the UI.
+// Effects that are emitted from the MviContainer and observed by the UI.
 // Usually those are navigation events, toast messages, etc. sealed interface SongsEffect : MviEffect {
     data class OpenSongDetails(val songId: String) : SongsEffect